Plasma vs LED: Picture Quality

 In the last few years, LCD screens response time improved a lot, especially the higher end models and it is not a real issue anymore.
 Also, manufacturers introduced panels with 120Hz refresh rate (you can learn more about what is a good refresh rate here).
 A 120Hz refresh rate does not guarantee the absence of motion blur (nothing prevent a pixel from taking more than 1/120 second to switch) but it is a good indication that the response time of this panel is better.
 Also, a 120Hz televisions will create new interpolated frames between the real frames to further prevent any motion blur.

-Check out all the slow motion videos showing motion blur that we took on the 2013 models so far here
+Check out all the motion blur pictures that we took for the 2014 models here

 Picture Quality Conclusion